MichaIng/DietPi-Docs/docs/install.md

     Virtual machine images are great for those occasions where you want to set up a DietPi system very quickly and test things.
 Also it may be used as a Debian based Linux system with a small footprint for development purposes, e.g. with the X11 window system.
 The small footprint makes it optimally usable on PCs without a huge built in RAM.
 Also several VMs may be run for different applications.

-    One big advantage of such a VM is that id needs only a couple of minutes coming to a running DietPi system.
+    One big advantage of such a VM is that it needs only a couple of minutes coming to a running DietPi system.

     One of the options of a virtual machine is [__Oracle VirtualBox__](https://www.oracle.com/virtualization/virtualbox/).